Looking for murals & street art in Amsterdam

 Mr. Visserplein and the pioneers of the 80s

 This new generation of 'writers' included Shoe, Delta and Joker, who were one of the first to expand his pieces with 'graffiti characters'.
 Not only in the closed spaces of the 'TunFun', but also in other places in the city traces of that past can be found.
-If you know what you're looking for and know a little bit about modern city history, you can feel like a true graffiti archaeologist by using Amsterdam move and emerge hidden pearls.
+If you know what you're looking for and know a little bit about modern city history, you can feel like a true graffiti archaeologist door Amsterdam move and emerge hidden pearls.
 Note: for a number of works you need binoculars, boat or paddle board!

 From the early days of Shoe (which is still active) are in it Amsterdam two more Tags to find.
 The first is located on the side of a bridge between a number of willows in the Beatrixpark.
 Due to the green protective color of the spray paint, the graffiti is not very noticeable, which probably increased the chances of survival of the tag.